-Federal Tax Credits for Families with Children – 2018 Law – QAS Self-Study
+Federal Tax Credits for Families with Children – 2018 Law – Self-Study – Videos

 Rules surrounding a variety of benefits available to families with children are complex and often confusing.
 Allowable credits are subject to varying restrictions and may be dependent upon filing status, gross income and other limiting factors.
 This course covers important rules and offers numerous tax scenarios to help clarify understanding of these topics.

 - Refundable vs nonrefundable credits

 - Rules for claiming the credit for child and dependent care expenses

 - Figuring the amount of childcare expense and completing Form 2441 – Child and Dependent Care Expenses

 - Rules for claiming the child tax credit